Waterloo (blog post): Before 2012 presidential election

 In late 2011, as the first primaries for the next year's presidential election were approaching, Frum revisited "Waterloo" in a long essay in New York elaborating on his criticisms of the direction the Republican Party had taken.
-He reiterated his arguments in the original post, telling readers that although the "cadre of sinister billionaires" they might imagine controlling the party did, to some extent, actually exist, they were merely financing the party's move in the direction Fox, talk radio and other conservative media had long been pushing it in.
+He reiterated his arguments in the original post, telling readers that although the "cadre of sinister billionaires" they might imagine controlling the party did, to some extent, actually exist, they were merely financing the party's move in the direction Fox, talk radio and other American conservative media had long been pushing it in.
 "In funding the tea-party movement, they are actually acting against their own longer-term interests, for it is the richest who have the most interest in political stability".

-Frum doubted that the Supreme Court would rule against Obamacare in a case then pending, as conservatives at the time had been hoping.
+Frum doubted that the Supreme Court would rule against Obamacare in a case then pending, as American conservatives at the time had been hoping.
 "Such a decision would be the most dramatic assertion of judicial power since the thirties, and for that reason alone seems improbable" (Ultimately the Court upheld the program).
 And without that, any expectation that a Republican House, Senate and president could repeal Obamacare was a "mirage".

 After recounting his—and Bartlett's—expulsion from their respective institutions for their ideological apostasy, saying they were not the only ones to whom this had happened, (Note: Five years later, in The Atlantic, Frum said at least six other scholars at conservative think tanks had been forced out for their more conciliatory positions during the same time of the ACA debate.
-While he named some of the institutions, the NCPA, The Heritage Foundation, and the Cato Institute, where people had been forced out, he did not identify any individuals) he updated the reader on what had happened since then.
+While he named some of the institutions, the NCPA, The Heritage Foundation, and the Cato Institute, where people had been forced out, he did not identify any individuals.) he updated the reader on what had happened since then.
 While the loss of his AEI position did not affect him too much economically since he had other sources of income, he could not speak for others.
 "The message sent to [them]...was clear: We don't pay you to think, we pay you to repeat."
 Even before "Waterloo", he recalled, his vocal criticism of Limbaugh had effectively blacklisted him from Fox, and his volunteer speechwriting for one of that year's Republican presidential candidates had been kept a closely guarded secret within the campaign.

 The following June, after telling The Nation that he planned to vote for Mitt Romney in the election, Frum again defended "Waterloo".
 In a decade, he said, "when every conservative in Washington says the things I said, they will still blame me for saying them.
 And furthermore, they will always begin saying them with the phrase, 'Look, I have no regard for David Frum.
 I'm no David Frum.'"